ur-whitelab/chemcrow-public/README.md

 Built with Langchain, it uses a collection of chemical tools including RDKit, paper-qa, as well as some relevant databases in chemistry, like Pubchem and chem-space.

+## ⚠️ Note

+This package does not contain all the tools described in the [ChemCrow paper](https://arxiv.org/abs/2304.05376) because of API usage restrictions and dual-use concern.
+This will not give the same results as that paper.

 ## 👩‍💻 Installation

 ```